intel/kvm-multios/documentation/windows_vm.md

    Additional_install.yaml file has the format as below.

         installations:
-          - name: # unique name for this installation in yaml
+          - name: # unique name (in single word) for this installation in yaml
             description: # description of installation
             filename: # filename of file in ./guest_setup/ubuntu/<unattend_winxx> folder containing install file.
                       # If file is not present, attempt to download from download_url and rename as filename.